plotly/dash/CONTRIBUTING.md

 Writing Python 2/3 compatible code might be a challenging task for contributors used to working on one particular version, especially new learners who start directly with Python 3.

-From the #892, we started to adopt `python-future` instead of `six` as our tool to better achieve the goal where we can mainly write Python 3 code and make it back-compatible in Python 2.7 (last Python 2 version Dash supports before it gets deprecated).
+We use `python-future` as our tool to  mainly write Python 3 code and make it back-compatible to Python 2.7 (the only Python 2 version Dash supports).
 Please refer to [this list of idioms](https://python-future.org/compatible_idioms.html "https://python-future.org/compatible_idioms.html") for more details on working with `python-future`.

 ## Git